Ontotext-AD/reconciliation-use-cases/README.md

 * Most but not all of them have matches in the Knowledge Graph
 * The names are highly ambiguous (18 entities are called "First National Bank")
 * They are unambiguous w.r.t their location.
 I.e. each Bank is in a different city and state.
-* Locations are a place and US state, where the state is identified by a two letter code.
+* Locations are a place and US state, where the state is identified by a two-letter code.

 ```tsv
 18609   First National Bank     Spearman        TX      26219   266066